 Creating and Sustaining Cross-System Collaboration to Support Families in Child Welfare with Co-Occurring Issues: An Administrator's Handbook (PDF - 1,432 KB)

 Capacity Building Center for States (2017)

 Provides information relevant to using collaborative practices and models across human service systems in order to better serve families in contact with child welfare who are dealing with co-occurring issues.
 The handbook defines co-occurring issues and challenges families in child welfare might face in gaining access to individualized services.

 The Power of Collaboration in Preventing Child Neglect Partnering With Substance Use, Mental Health and Domestic Violence Systems (PDF - 615 KB)

 FRIENDS National Center for Community-Based Child Abuse Prevention (2018)

 Summarizes the importance of collaboration between child welfare services and other programs, such as substance use treatment, mental health, and domestic violence awareness systems, to address child abuse and neglect prevention.

 Annie E. Casey Foundation

-Seeks to establish effective neighborhood collaborations and demonstrate that troubled, low-income communities can become safe, supportive environments where children and families can thrive.
+Provides information about an initiative that seeks to establish effective neighborhood collaborations and demonstrate that troubled, low-income communities can become safe, supportive environments where children and families can thrive.

 Hampton Healthy Families Partnership